EmoFake: An Initial Dataset for Emotion Fake Audio Detection: Abstract

 \section{Abstract}

-Many datasets have been designed to further the development of fake audio detection, such as datasets of the ASVspoof and ADD challenges.
-However, these datasets do not consider a situation that the emotion of the audio has been changed from one to another, while other information (e.g. speaker identity and content) remains the same.
-Changing the emotion of an audio can lead to semantic changes.
-Speech with tampered semantics may pose threats to people's lives.
-Therefore, this paper reports our progress in developing such an emotion fake audio detection dataset involving changing emotion state of the origin audio named EmoFake.
-The fake audio in EmoFake is generated by open source emotion voice conversion models.
-Furthermore, we proposed a method named Graph Attention networks using Deep Emotion embedding (GADE) for the detection of emotion fake audio.
-Some benchmark experiments are conducted on this dataset.
-The results show that our designed dataset poses a challenge to the fake audio detection model trained with the LA dataset of ASVspoof 2019.
-The proposed GADE\footnote{https://github.com/zy511361103/GADE} shows good performance in the face of emotion fake audio.
+To enhance the effectiveness of fake audio detection techniques, researchers have developed multiple datasets such as those for the ASVspoof and ADD challenges.
+These datasets typically focus on capturing non-emotional characteristics in speech, such as the identity of the speaker and the authenticity of the content.
+However, they often overlook changes in the emotional state of the audio, which is another crucial dimension affecting the authenticity of speech.
+Therefore, this study reports our progress in developing such an emotion fake audio detection dataset involving changing emotion state of the origin audio named EmoFake.
+The audio samples in EmoFake are generated using open-source emotional voice conversion models, intended to simulate potential emotional tampering scenarios in real-world settings.
+We conducted a series of benchmark experiments on this dataset, and the results show that even advanced fake audio detection models trained on the ASVspoof 2019 LA dataset and the ADD 2022 track 3.2 dataset face challenges with EmoFake.
+The EmoFake is publicly available\footnote{https://zenodo.org/records/10443769 } now.